 I recently got an email from a fellow who is interested in a career in patent translation and I thought I would help to rectify the lamentable lack of posts on this blog by answering it in public.
 I get quite a few letters of this sort every year, so it is not the first […]Continue reading

 … when will they get around to it?
-Recently I have been reviewing new entrants (here and here) to the Computer Assisted Translation market.
+Recently I have been reviewing new entrants to the Computer Assisted Translation market.
 If you read that stuff you will have noticed a jaded and dissatisfied air to my comments.
-The truth is, I have been waiting, for some time, to be made at […]Continue reading
+The truth is, I have been waiting, for some time, to be made at least quasi-redundant by a […]Continue reading

 My apologies for not being much of a blogger recently.
 What I did manage to do was to write an article for IP Today, so in place of a blog post, perhaps you would be willing to read that.